klebgenomics/Kaptive/docs/source/Usage.rst

 * **convert**: :ref:`convert <kaptive-convert>` Kaptive results to different formats

 .. note::
- To see the full list of commands and options, run ``kaptive --help``.
+ To see the full list of commands and options, run ``kaptive -h/--help``.

 .. _kaptive-assembly: